Rolls-Royce Phantom VII: Specifications and performance

-Body styles
+Series I

 Engines

-BMW originally intended to use a 9.0L V16 engine in the Phantom, but at the last moment decided to use a more economical V12 engine.
-The engine can be seen in the concept Rolls-Royce 100EX.
-A V16 model Phantom Coupé was used in the film Johnny English Reborn at the specific request of Rowan Atkinson.
+BMW originally intended to use a 9-litre V16 engine in the Phantom but switched to a more economical V12 engine after the Rolls-Royce owners who were invited to the clinic evaluation opined that V16 was too much powerful for their need.
+The V16 engine was fitted to the concept Rolls-Royce 100EX.
+A Phantom Coupé with V16 engine was used in the film Johnny English Reborn at a specific request of Rowan Atkinson.

-Finally, the car uses a V12 engine with special increased 6.75 L displacement (the same displacement was used by classical L-Series 6.75 L V8 engine used by Rolls-Royce between 1959 and 2002).
-At the same time BMW 7 E65 uses an engine with 6.0 L displacement.
+BMW increased the displacement of its 6-litre V12 used in its E65 7-Series to 6,749 cc (6.75 litres), matching the same displacement of Rolls-Royce‘s own classical L-Series V8 engine in production from 1959 to 2002.

 Transmission

-All models include ZF 6-speed automatic transmission and double wishbone suspension.
+All models include ZF 6-speed automatic transmission.